 All of this makes very little sense in terms of the compulsion which the Fifth Amendment proscribes.
 That amendment deals with compelling the accused himself.

 It is his free will that is involved.
 Confessions and incriminating admissions, as such, are not forbidden evidence; only those which are compelled are banned.
 I doubt that the Court observes these distinctions today.
 By considering any answers to any interrogation to be compelled regardless of the content and course of examination and by escalating the requirements to prove waiver, the Court not only prevents the use of compelled confessions but for all practical purposes forbids interrogation except in the presence of counsel.
 That is, instead of confining itself to protection of the right against compelled self-incrimination the Court has created a limited Fifth Amendment right to counsel-or, as the Court expresses it, a "right to counsel to protect the Fifth Amendment privilege" Ante, at 32.
 The focus then is not on the will of the accused but on the will of counsel and how much influence he can have on the accused.
 Obviously there is no warrant in the Fifth Amendment for thus installing counsel as the arbiter of the privilege.

-In sum, for all the Court's expounding on the menacing atmosphere of police interrogation procedures it has failed to supply any foundation for the conclusions it draws or the measures at adopts.
+In sum, for all the Court's expounding on the menacing atmosphere of police interrogation procedures it has failed to supply any foundation for the conclusions it draws or the measures it adopts.

 Criticism of the Court's opinion, however, cannot stop at a demonstration that the factual and textual bases for the rule it propounds are, at best, less than compelling.
 Equally relevant is an assessment of the rule's consequences measured against community values.
 The Court's duty to assess the consequences of its action is not satisfied by the utterance of the truth that a value of our system of criminal justice is "to respect the inviolability of the human personality" and to require government to produce the evidence against the accused by its own independent labors.
 Ante, at 22.
 More than the human dignity of the accused is involved; the human personality of others in the society must also be preserved.
-Thus the values reflected by the privilege are not the sole desideratum; society's interest in the general security must also be served.
-For that reason we have recognized that the scope of the privilege is not as broad as the values it serves.
-Schmerber v.
-California, - U. S. -.
+Thus the values reflected by the privilege are not the sole desideratum; society's interest in the general security is of equal weight.